 Join a guided tour of the permanent collection, on Saturdays and Sundays at 3 pm.

-Agostino Bonalumi was born on July 10, 1935, in Vimercate, Milan.
-He was a self-taught painter who took up art after abandoning his formal studies of technical and mechanic design.
+Agostino Bonalumi was born on July 10, 1935, in Vimercate, Italy.
+A self-taught painter, he took up art after abandoning his formal studies in technical and mechanical design.
 In 1956 he had his first solo exhibition at the Galleria Totti in Milan.
-While visiting the studio of painter Enrico Baj, he met Piero Manzoni and Enrico Castellani, with whom he exhibited in Rome, Lausanne, and Milan in 1958.
-The following year, he founded the journal Azimuth with Castellani and began to frequent Lucio Fontana’s studio, which led him to investigate issues of space and to produce his first ‘estroflessioni’.
-Bonalumi referred to them as Picture-Objects; they were made from structures and frames, which, when placed at the backs of canvases, caused them to stretch and deform.
+While visiting the studio of painter Enrico Baj, Bonalumi met Enrico Castellani and Piero Manzoni, with whom he exhibited in Rome, Lausanne, and Milan in 1958.
+The following year, he founded the periodical Azimuth with Castellani and began to frequent Lucio Fontana’s studio, which led him to investigate matters of space and to produce his first Estroflessioni.
+Referred to by the artist as Picture-Objects, these were made using frames and structures, which, when placed on the back of his canvases, caused them to stretch and deform.